Background pattern

 Use in children

-Over 65 years old
+Over 65 years of age

 How to use

-This medication is used by nasal route.
+This medication is used nasally.

-Instructions for correct medication administration
+Instructions for correct administration of the medication

-1.Remove the protective cap from the bottle.
+1. Remove the protective cap from the bottle.

-2.Hold the bottle placing the index and middle fingers on the top and the thumb under the bottle
+1. Hold the bottle by placing your index and middle fingers on the top and your thumb under the bottle

-3.Direct the bottle towards the nose and press down while inhaling deeply, pressing the pulverizer and keeping the head raised.
+1. Direct the bottle towards the nose and press downwards while inhaling deeply, pressing the sprayer and keeping your head upright.

 If you use more Utabon than you should

-4. Possible Adverse Effects
+4. Possible side effects

-The adverse effects that may occur in rare occasions are:
+Rare side effects that may occur are:

 Anxiety, restlessness, insomnia, hallucinations, tremors, and sleep disorders in children.
-Tachycardia, palpitations, increased blood pressure, headache, nausea, exanthema (skin redness).
+Tachycardia, palpitations, increased blood pressure, headache, nausea, and exanthema (skin redness).

-If you experience adverse effects, consult your doctor or pharmacist, even if they are adverse effects not listed in this prospectus.
+If you experience side effects, consult your doctor or pharmacist, even if they are not listed in this leaflet.

-5. Conservation of Utabon
+5. Storage of Utabon

-Keep this medication out of the sight and reach of children.
+Keep this medication out of sight and reach of children.

 Store below 30°C.

-Do not use this medication after the expiration date that appears on the packaging after CAD.
+Do not use this medication after the expiration date shown on the package after CAD.
 The expiration date is the last day of the month indicated.

-Medications should not be disposed of through drains or in the trash.
-Dispose of packaging and medications you no longer need at the SIGRE collection point at the pharmacy.
-If in doubt, ask your pharmacist how to dispose of packaging and medications you no longer need.
-By doing so, you will help protect the environment.
+Medications should not be thrown away in drains or trash.
+Deposit the packages and medications you no longer need in the SIGRE point of the pharmacy.
+In case of doubt, ask your pharmacist how to dispose of the packages and medications you no longer need.
+This will help protect the environment.

-6. Contents of the packaging and additional information
+6. Package contents and additional information

 Composition of Utabon

-• The other components (excipients) are: benzalkonium chloride, anhydrous disodium hydrogen phosphate, dihydrogen sodium phosphate dihydrate, glycine (E-640), sorbitol (E-420), and purified water.
+• The other components (excipients) are: benzalkonium chloride, anhydrous disodium hydrogen phosphate, sodium dihydrogen phosphate dihydrate, glycine (E-640), sorbitol (E-420), and purified water.

-Appearance of the product and contents of the packaging
+Appearance of the product and package contents

 Uriach Consumer Healthcare, S.L.